shanimal08/tari-dot-com/_lessons/06_tari_comms_i.md

 - `MemoryTransport`

-The `MemoryTransport` mimics an internet socket without any IO and is used extensively in unit and integration tests.
+The `MemoryTransport` mimics an internet socket without any I/O and is used extensively in unit and integration tests.
 Under the hood it uses `future-rs` mpsc channels and therefore it can only transport data in-process.
 If you've used zeroMQ this is similar to the `inproc` transport.

+The
-The _memorynet_ example in the `tari_comms_dht` code uses this transport to bring up a network of noddes who attempt to discover each other all in memory!
+[_memorynet_ example](https://github.com/tari-project/tari/tree/development/comms/dht/examples/memory_net) in the `tari_comms_dht` code uses this transport to bring up a network of nodes that attempt to discover each other all in memory.

 ## Anatomy of a p2p connection

-Now that we've covered the different transport options, let's do a deeper dive into how each p2p connection is established.
+Now that we've covered the different transport options, let's take a deeper dive into how each p2p connection is established.

 For the purposes of this section, let's invoke our _untrusted_ friends Alice and Bob.
 Alice (the initiator) wants to connect to Bob (the responder).